asuhaib2002/asuhaib2002/README.md

 | Project Name      | Description |
 | :---:        |    :----   |
-| [My Portfolio Website](#)     | Portfolio website build using HTML5, CSS3, Bootstrap and JavaScript.
+| [My Portfolio Website](#)     | Portfolio website build using ReactJS and HTML ,CSS.
-| [Blood Support Website](https://blood-support.live/)   | a support platform to bridge the gap between donors and patients, so that they can easily connect with nearby blood donors and blood banks.
-| [Restaurant Website](https://foodies.samimunir2002.repl.co/)     | This is a restaurant website.
-You can place orders by using add to cart functionality.
-This website allows you to addcomments, subscribe to newsletter and order your favorite food.
-With a rich and seamless user experience, the site can help to attract more customers.
-| [Candy Store](https://candystore.samimunir2002.repl.co/index.html)     | I created a responsive website called “Candy” where you can see various products (Chocolates and different types of candies).
-You can place an order by using add to cart functionality.
-While switching pages, you can see a loader.
-This website allows you all the basal services that website provides.
-| [Fitness Club](https://fitnessclub.samimunir2002.repl.co/)     | The project is built at client end to keep client up-to-date from all the latest information.
-This is user-friendly website where you can see details about gym, trainers, facility, class schedule and monthly packages.
-| [Online Note](https://create-online-notes.samimunir2002.repl.co/)     | Note Taking Website App using pure JavaScript.
-We all have a notes app on our mobiles or laptop.
-Note-taking websites are the online equivalent of notebooks, and because they are digital, they can do more for you than paper ever could.
+| [E-commerce Website](https://shariff-ecomerce.herokuapp.com/)   | A personal project which has a user login/register functionality and also allows us to add products.
+This project is made on Flask framework and uses sqlite database.
+| [Todo Website](https://todo-manager0.herokuapp.com/)     | A todo website which is made with Flask and with sqlite as it's back-end.
+| [Phone Directory ](https://phonedirectorydsa.herokuapp.com/)     | This project is basically a Contact Management System with used Flask and sqlite database
+| [Bhook Mitao](https://bhook-mitao.samimunir2002.repl.co/homepage.html)     | Bhook Mitao is a web based solution which I made in Hackfest'22.
+It focuses on the white collar population and provides them food by acting a brudge between them and the organization.
+That too with privacy of their information.

 # ⚙️ GitHub Analytics